Shenandoah National Park Lodging–––––

-Lodging and camping in the park is conveniently located along Skyline Drive beginning with mile 22.1 through 79.5
+Lodging in the park is conveniently located along Skyline Drive beginning with mile 22.1 through 79.5

 Skyland (mile 41.7 and 42.5) was founded in 1888 by George Freeman Pollock Jr. Pollock chose the perfect spot for his summer retreat at 3,680 feet, with breathtaking views of the Shenandoah Valley and cool mountain breezes.

 Give yourself a moment to take in the views from the highest point on Skyline Drive – from the comfort of your room.
 Skyland offers a variety of accommodations ranging from newly renovated Premium rooms with AC, TV, wood plank laminate flooring, patios and balconies to suites, and cozy rustic cabins.

 Savor our dining room’s delectable regional fare along with sustainable menu selections.
 Unwind with a leisurely horseback ride from nearby stables.
 Or shop for one-of-a-kind specialty items and souvenirs in our gift shop.

 Big Meadows Lodge is named for a large grassy meadow near the lodge where deer often graze.
 The main lodge was built with stones cut from the Massanutten Mountain in 1939 by the CCC and mountain laborers.
 The interior structure of the lodge, including the paneling, is made from native chestnut trees, which are now virtually extinct.
 The main lodge has 29 cozy, little hotel rooms and was placed on the National Register of Historic Places on April 28, 1997.